-The introductory address by Rabbi Jonathan Wittenberg, delivered at Cumberland Lodge on 7 January 2019
+Listen to the introductory address by Rabbi Jonathan Wittenberg, delivered at Cumberland Lodge on 7 January 2019, at the 'Democracy in Crisis?' symposium

 This is a recording of an address delivered by Jonathan Wittenberg, Senior Rabbi to Masorti Judaism in the UK and Rabbi of the New North London Synagogue.
 It marked the opening of an interfaith symposium on 'Democracy in Crisis: Moral & Spiritual Resistance', convened by Cumberland Lodge and the Council of Christians and Jews (CCJ) on Monday 7 January 2019.